What Really Came Of Oru Kayak – The Fold-Up Boat From Shark Tank

 Row, row, row your [fold-up] boat ... all the way to ABC!
 Business partners and pals Anton Willis, Roberto Gutierrez, and Ardy Sobhani waltzed onto the set of ABC's "Shark Tank" in 2014 with one goal in mind: secure $500,000 in exchange for a 12% stake in their company, Oru Kayak.
 But as we all know, all is fair in love and "Shark Tank," and the appearance didn't go exactly as they had hoped.

 Sadly, nothing actually came of Oru Kayak's on-air handshake deal with "Shark Tank" investor Robert Herjavec.
-Although the founders have remained relatively quiet regarding the scrapped deal (presumably due to an airtight nondisclosure agreement), many can assume that the breakdown occurred during the due diligence phase.
-As it turns out, it's actually quite common for the show's investors to pull the plug on a deal during this particular stage of the business transaction.
+Although the founders have remained relatively quiet regarding the scrapped deal (presumably due to an airtight nondisclosure agreement), it can be assumed that the breakdown occurred during the due diligence phase, which isn't uncommon.
 "We poke holes, look for gaps in processes, and really try to understand what is driving the decisions that are being made," Herjavec explained to Inc.com back in 2017 about the process.